Prerequisites

 - PDF: statement-jane-harper.pdf

-Sample Script: Parse a Batch of Files in a Table
+Sample Script: Parse Multiple Staged Files

 Let’s say you have the following setup:- APP_NAME: AGENTIC_DOCUMENT_EXTRACTION__APP